CSCfi/korp-backend/korpplugins/README.md

 package `korpplugins`.
 (This might be relaxed so that plugin modules or packages would not need to be within `korpplugins`.)

+Both WSGI endpoint plugins and mount-point plugins can be defined in the same plugin module.

+## Configuration

 The names of plugins (modules or subpackages) to be used are defined in the list `PLUGINS` in `config.py`.
+If a plugin module is not found, a warning is output to the standard output.

+The configuration of `korpplugins` is in the module `korpplugins.config`.
+Currently, only one configuration variable is recognized:

+- `LOAD_VERBOSITY`: What `korpplugins` outputs when loading plugins:
+    - `0`: nothing
+    - `1` (default): the names of loaded plugins only
+    - `2`: the names of loaded plugins and the plugin functions handling a route or registered for a plugin mount point

-Plugin packages can use separate configuration modules (customarily also named `config`) within the package.
+Individual plugin packages can use separate configuration modules (customarily also named `config`) within the package.

-Both WSGI endpoint plugins and mount-point plugins can be defined in the same plugin module.

 ## Plugin implementing a new WSGI endpoint